-Catherine’s debut novel, The Beauty of Broken Things, will be available on Amazon from 10th October 2018.
+Catherine’s debut novel, The Beauty of Broken Things, is now available on Amazon in ebook or paperback.

 “Suddenly Kerry saw Alex as he must appear in the other man’s eyes.
 Old, poor, broken and alone: a failure by every conventional measure.
 Someone like Mike could never perceive the depth of soul and the ragged, leonine grace that made Alex more mesmerising than anyone in the room.”